-Our program prepares graduates for entry- and mid-level positions in hospitals or clinics, electronic health record (EHR) companies, public health organizations and other organizations specializing in knowledge management.
+KU's CAHIIM-accredited master's degree program prepares graduates for entry- and mid-level positions in hospitals, electronic health record companies, public health organizations and organizations specializing in knowledge management.

 Professional progress isn't on hold until after graduation, Our graduates report positive professional outcomes during the program, too.
 In a survey, nearly half of our graduates (45%) said they had a promotion, salary increase or career move during the program.
 After graduation, that number increased to 77%.

 Join us online!
 These 20-minute sessions will give you an overview of applied health informatics, our certificate and master’s programs, and admission requirements.